Georgios Vagiannidis

-Giorgos Vagiannidis (Γιώργος Βαγιαννίδης; born 12 September 2001) is a Greek professional footballer who plays as a right-back for Primeira Liga club Sporting CP and the Greece national team.
+Georgios Vagiannidis (Γεώργιος Βαγιαννίδης; born 12 September 2001) is a Greek professional footballer who plays as a right-back for Primeira Liga club Sporting CP and the Greece national team.

 Club career

 Panathinaikos

 Vagiannidis plays mainly as a right-back and joined Panathinaikos from the team's youth ranks.
 On 16 February 2020, Vagiannidis made his professional debut and scored his first goal, getting an assist as Panathinaikos beat Panetolikos 3–1 at the Olympic Stadium.
 In May 2020, Italian giants Inter expressed interest in acquiring the talented young player of Panathinaikos.
 The 18-year-old right-back had recently reached a verbal agreement with Panathinaikos to sign a new contract before talks were halted due to the Coronavirus pandemic.

 Inter Milan

 On 5 June 2020, Vagiannidis has penned a four-year contract with Inter of Serie A. Inter will not need to negotiate with Panathinaikos to land Vagiannidis and will only have to pay a FIFA determined compensation amount of €400,000.
 The Greek full-back will reportedly earn around €300,000 per year in Milan.